 The Accounting Department opens doors to unlimited opportunities to make a difference.

-Accountants serve as trusted advisors to leaders in every industry, including governmental and not-for-profit sectors.
+Accountants serve as trusted advisors to leaders in every industry, including the government and non-profit sectors.
 Career possibilities are varied and include such opportunities as external auditor, internal auditor, tax advisor, contracting specialist, budget analyst, payroll accountant and forensic accountant.
 Companies frequently choose CEOs who have a strong foundation in accounting and finance because of their understanding of the financial consequences of business decisions and strategic initiatives.